Skip to main content

 Qualifying for the Home Buyers’ Plan after relationship breakdown

-you are separated from your spouse or partner
+• you are separated from your spouse or partner

-You have lived separate and apart for at least 90 days prior to the date of the withdrawal
+• you have lived separate and apart for at least 90 days prior to the date of the withdrawal

-You began living separate and apart in the year of the withdrawal, or the prior four calendar years
+• you began living separate and apart in the year of the withdrawal, or the prior four calendar years

-the participating individual acquires the interest or right of the other spouse in the home that was the matrimonial home, no earlier than 30 days before the withdrawal and no later than September 30th of the year following the withdrawal; and
+• the participating individual acquires the interest or right of the other spouse in the home that was the matrimonial home, no earlier than 30 days before the withdrawal and no later than September 30th of the year following the withdrawal; and

-if the participating individual has a new spouse at the time of the withdrawal, the new spouse cannot own or occupy a dwelling that is the participating individual’s primary residence.
+• if the participating individual has a new spouse at the time of the withdrawal, the new spouse cannot own or occupy a dwelling that is the participating individual’s primary residence

 Rules around cancelling the Home Buyers Plan

-You or the related person with a disability were unable to buy or build a qualifying home by October 1 of the year following the date of withdrawal.
-(A related person includes someone related to you by blood, marriage, common-law relationship or adoption.
-They do not have to live with you in the same home.)
+• You or the related person with a disability were unable to buy or build a qualifying home by October 1 of the year following the date of withdrawal.
+A related person includes someone related to you by blood, marriage, common-law relationship, or adoption.
+They do not have to live with you in the same home.

-You became a non-resident of Canada before you or the related person with a disability completed the purchase/build of a qualifying home.
+• You became a non-resident of Canada before you or the related person with a disability completed the purchase/build of a qualifying home.

-In order to cancel the Home Buyers Plan, you must complete form “RC471 Home Buyers’ Plan (HBP) Cancellation” and include a letter of explanation and a receipt for the re-deposit of funds.
+In order to cancel the HBP, you must complete form “RC471 Home Buyers’ Plan (HBP) Cancellation” and include a letter of explanation and a receipt for the re-deposit of funds.
 You can deposit the funds into an RRSP in your name.
 HBP repayment does not count as a contribution for tax purposes.
 If you choose not to repay the full amount you withdrew, any funds that are not re-deposited will be treated as a normal RRSP withdrawal, must be declared as income, and will be subject to your marginal tax rate.
 Cancellation repayment must be made by December 31 of the year after you made the withdrawal.

 Rules around purchasing a different home or where occupancy is delayed

-The CRA will consider the replacement home if you still meet eligibility requirements for the program.
+The CRA will consider the replacement home if you still meet the eligibility requirements for the program.
 You must notify the CRA of the replacement property, which must meet all the same conditions.
-Include your name, address, social insurance number and address of the replacement property.
+Include your name, address, social insurance number, and address of the replacement property.
 You must also state that you intend for the replacement property to be your principal place of residence within one year after you buy or build it.
 If you buy that property before October 1st of the second year after the year of the withdrawal, it will be considered a qualifying home.

-Here are the addresses to send your notification of delay to:
+Send your notification of delay to:

 Sudbury Tax Centre Pension Workflow Section P.O Box 20000, Station A Sudbury ON P3A 5C1